There are reasons why some people build huge Twitter followings and others just tweet into the void.

 8. Twitter follower growth starts with Twitter follower retention.

-9. Subscribe to my newsletter to get the secrets of successful creators including how many of them use Twitter to grow their audience and business.
+9. Read my take on how to get followers on Twitter and subscribe to my newsletter to get the secrets of successful creators including how many of them use Twitter to grow their audience and business.

 10. The more varied the topics you tweet about, the more difficult it is to get followers because the less likely each tweet is to be relevant to the same audience.